Pardoxa/bib_sort/README.md

 ```

 and the bib item should be sorted according to the key (here boers2019 and baxter1982).
-The sorting is case insensitive.
+By default the sorting is case insensitive.

 It will print the sorted files to the terminal